dgacias/vsgfxdisabler/README.md

 Right click on the powershell file and select "Run with powershell".
 Wait some seconds for the program to load all the images from the game and you can start disabling the effects you do not want to see on screen.

 Remember to save the changes!
+(It may take some seconds, wait until a popup is displayed)

 If you restore any original files, close and open the program again to refresh the changes.